Joseph7451797/google-calendar-link-generator-next/README.md

 # GoogleCalendarLinkGeneratorNext

 Add some information, then generate URL of Google calendar!
+This project is inpired by [decomaan's great work](https://github.com/decomaan/google-calendar-link-generator) and is rewrited with Angular 5.

-Todo: Demo page, i18n
+Todo: Demo page, i18n, Form Validation

 (This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.)